IBM/itaa-docs/docs/solution-design-exercises/Ex1-SCD.md

 | IT System  | A_Marketing Data                   |                                                              | Marketing Info Mgmt       |
 | IT System  | A_Customer Service Ticket Services |                                                              | Online Customer Data Mgmt |

 Now for some formatting.
 You have lots of options, but let's just focus on the Style properties for now.
 On the menu, select Edit > Select Vertices.
 Then deselect just the target system.
 Then in the format panel on the right, select the Style tab.
-Find toward the bottom, the Property ***Color***.
-Click on the current Value (Blue) and from the drop-down, select Black.
+Locate the color picker associated with "Line", click on this and select the black color block and click apply.
+Next, unselect "Fill" if it is selected.

 Click Save.